Diversity, Equity & Inclusion (DEI) Initiatives

-The Cosmo Energy Group is actively working to enhance its diversity.
+The Cosmo Energy Group is actively working to promote diversity, equity, and inclusion (DEI).

 Active Participation of Diverse Human Resources

-The Cosmo Energy Group’s Human Resources Policy explicitly states that we see human resources as important assets and seek to maximize their value.
+The Cosmo Energy Group Human Resources Policy explicitly states that we see human resources as a form of management capital and recognizes the importance of maximizing their value.

 Percentage of women in new graduates hired